22R3.0 Functionality Guide

 - If a user uses the same file in the Attachments related list, and starts downloading it, the same file will be available for download via the Files tab and vice versa until it is downloaded

-Enabling Share Link and QR code allows users to capture HCP signatures for medical inquiry requests during virtual meetings.
-Users can send a signature link to the HCP using Share Link, or users can generate a QR code from the medical inquiry which HCPs scan using their own device to display a signature capture screen.
-This allows users to maintain physical distance during face-to-face visits, eliminating the need to share devices.
+Enabling Remote Signatures Using Share Link and QR code allows users to capture HCP signatures for medical inquiry requests during virtual meetings or maintain physical distance during face-to-face visits.
+Users can send a signature link to the HCP using Share Link or generate a QR code from the medical inquiry, which HCPs scan using their own device, to display a signature capture screen.

 For example, Dr. Ackerman requests information about a product’s off-label usage during a virtual meeting.
 Sarah Jones creates a medical inquiry to capture his question.
 Since Sarah cannot hand her device to Dr. Ackerman for signature capture, Sarah generates a signature link and sends it to Dr. Ackerman via text message.
 He selects the link and signs on his device.
 Sarah accepts Dr. Ackerman’s signature and submits the inquiry.